vevani/azure-paloalto-vm-gwlb-standardlb/README.md

+# Note: NOT Tested.
+Work in progress !!
 # azure-paloalto-vm-gwlb-standardlb
 Terraform plan for deploying two standalone Palo Alto firewalls in an active/active configuration with an Azure Load Balancer for internal traffic and Azure Gateway Load Balancer for internet access in an Azure VWAN hub.
 ## Project Structure